AddressFinder/addressfinder-woocommerce/readme.txt

 == Changelog ==
+= 1.5.2 =
-= 1.5.1 =
+* Make the plugin compatible with the twenty twenty-two theme = 1.5.1 =
 * Fix loading the js source map
 = 1.5.0 =
-* Display a help tip when the save button in settings might be hidden due to PayPal extension.
-= 1.4.12 =
+* Display a help tip when the save button in settings might be hidden due to PayPal extension = 1.4.12 =
 * Fix version used
 = 1.4.11 =